 Many states have adopted policies to promote renewable generation.
 Some require that each electric utility's portfolio contain at least a set percentage of renewable power, often according to a gradually increasing schedule over a decade or more.
 Such requirements are called renewable portfolio standards (RPSs).
 The magnitude of standards and the definitions of what qualifies vary.
 Many RPSs rely on a system of tradable renewable energy credits (called TRECs or RECs, depending on the jurisdiction) for compliance.
 TRECs are certificates representing a certain amount of renewable energy production; they are usually issued to renewable generators by an RTO.
 TRECs can be traded separately from the electric energy produced.
 TRECs ease compliance burdens and reduce the overall cost of compliance.
 A national RPS has been debated in Congress.
-A few states have adopted portfolio standards for acquisition of energy efficiency or demand response.
+Others provide tax incentives, production incentives, grants, loans, or financing, as well as supportive zoning, easement, and access provisions.
+Another policy for promoting renewable generation is the feed-in tariff (FIT), which may require utilities to purchase electricity from eligible renewable generators under a standard power purchase contract with a guaranteed payment (\$/kWh) for a guaranteed period of time (typically 15-20 years).
+FIT prices may be based on the total lifetime cost of building and operating the given type of generation (depending on the technology, on-line date, size or other properties) or the value of the power (as was the case under PURPA).40